mcr5fh/DailyDropOfKnowledge/README.md

 - Change date to date added (in months)
 - Change Readable type to icon

-- When switching between readablesDetails, the questions from the last readable are rendered for a split second, then the correct readables data shows up
+**Medium priority**
 - categorize ReadablesList by type (books)
 - My readables and Recently added sections
 - Add genres/tags
 - Category level right/wrong

+**Low priority**
+- Make this work on Mobile
 - Can you pull cover art and link on search

 ### Back end
+**High priority**
+- Create database seed script

+**Medium priority**
 - Create Dev back end stack

-- Create database seed script
+**Low priority**
 - Add uuid request id
--
-- Subscribe your single sign on email to an email

-Integrate note taking an any way?

 ## Current Bugs
 - Order the chapters
+- When switching between readablesDetails, the questions from the last readable are rendered for a split second, then the correct readables data shows up

+# Completed features
+- Only allow the Readable owner to add questions